Lecture 9: Visitor Pattern - Power-Ups

 ๐Ÿ“ Evolving TestPanel.cs

-Add Visitor Pattern keyboard shortcuts and section to your TestPanel.cs.
+Add Visitor Pattern section and window management features (close, minimize, resize) to TestPanel.cs.

 ๐Ÿ”„ The Complete Flow